SOULFUL JOURNEY: Jubin Nautiyal

 Coming from the background of a reality show and entering the Bollywood industry as a playback singer, how would you describe your entire journey?

 I don't consider myself from the background of the reality show because I was a part of a reality show for a small two rounds and that was the first and the last time I went to a reality show.
 It taught me a lot for sure.
 I understood that I need to work harder.
-Bollywood industry was the first thing that happened to me when I came to Bombay.
+The Bollywood industry was the first thing that happened to me when I came to Bombay.
 I gave myself some time and I came here to enjoy music, get to know other musicians and understand how music is happening in India.
 I never thought that I would sing a dance track and the whole country would be grooving to it.
 I think I am still living one day at a time and just living in gratitude as to how everything panned out.

 You began learning music at a very young age.
 What drew you towards music?

 Well, I think if we go down to the root of it, there was a rich musical environment at my house.
 My parents were listeners of great rich musicians like Lata Mangeshkar, Asha Bhosle, Nusrat Saab.
 I can't imagine my life without music playing in the background while my mom cooking food for me.
 I have tried a lot of things like mixed martial arts.
 I received a black belt at the national level and trained quite religiously for 7 years.
 I was playing districts and nations for rifle shooting.
 I was always into athletics.
 I did an MBA and had a lot of options.
 Having all said, when I would come back home at night and play the guitar it was the best part of the day.
 That was the time I felt happiest and alive.
-As I grew up, I realised that our purpose of life is to do what we love the most and enjoy while doing it.
+As I grew up, I realised that our purpose in life is to do what we love the most and enjoy it while doing it.

 You are known for singing soulful and romantic numbers, which later become the top chartbusters.
 Is there anything special that you do to get into creative space?